Grab yourself some new gym gear in Gymshark’s 2022 Black Friday sale

 When is Black Friday 2022 in the UK?

 Black Friday always takes place the day after the US Thanksgiving holiday.
-This falls on the final Thursday of November, which means that this year, Black Friday falls on 25 November.
+This falls on the final Thursday of November, which means, this year, Black Friday falls on 25 November.
 But the sales event now continues across the whole weekend, until (Cyber) Monday.
-However, in recent years shops have started their sales, particularly online, earlier each time.
+However, in recent years, shops have started their sales, particularly online, earlier each time.

 When is Cyber Monday 2022?